-- 3.2.1 The responses received during the period of early consultation and engagement indicated that several matters in relation to housing are important to residents.
-They are as follows: - 1.
-That new development is generally located within existing settlement boundaries. - 2.
-To provide existing and future residents with the opportunity to live in well-designed high-quality homes. - 3.
+3.2.1 The responses received during the period of early consultation and engagement indicated that several matters in relation to housing are important to residents.
+They are as follows:

+- 1. That new development is generally located within existing settlement boundaries. - 2.
+To provide existing and future residents with the opportunity to live in welldesigned high-quality homes. - 3.
 To provide a limited amount of new housing to meet local needs, including a range of affordable dwellings. - 4.
 To provide a mix of housing types including smaller homes and bungalows for elderly residents wishing to downsize and homes for those looking to enter the housing market for the first time. - 5.
 To make sure that new housing development is of high-quality design and built to a high standard that reinforces local distinctiveness. - 6.
 To consider the possibility of self-build development in appropriate locations - 7.
 To make sure that all new developments are proportionate in scale and design to the setting and their immediate surroundings in order to reinforce the principle of organic growth in the rural setting. - 8.
+To secure preferential access to some new homes for people with a strong local connection. - 9.
 To make sure that the design and location of new development is resilient to the impact of climate change and flood risk.